Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your child has a hypoplastic left ventricle.
 This means that the left ventricle is either too small or absent.
 The most common heart problem that includes a hypoplastic left ventricle is called hypoplastic left heart syndrome (HLHS).
 This sheet explains HLHS.

-The heart is divided into four chambers.
-The two upper chambers are called atria.
-The two lower chambers are called ventricles.
-The heart has four valves.
+The heart is divided into 4 chambers.
+The 2 upper chambers are called atria.
+The 2 lower chambers are called ventricles.
+The heart has 4 valves.
 The valves open and close.
 They keep blood flowing forward through the heart.

 In a normal heart, oxygen-poor blood from the body fills the right atrium.
 This blood flows into the right ventricle.
 The right ventricle pumps this blood through the pulmonary artery to the lungs.
 There, the blood receives oxygen.
 Oxygen-rich blood returns from the lungs and fills the left atrium.
 This blood then flows into the left ventricle.
 The left ventricle pumps this blood through the aorta.
-From there, it flows out to the body.
+From there, it travels out to the body.

 The ductus arteriosus is a normal part of a baby’s heart before birth.
 It’s a blood vessel that connects the pulmonary artery and the aorta.
-It lets blood flow between the two vessels.
+It lets blood flow between the 2 vessels.
 It normally closes shortly after birth.
 If it remains open, it’s called a patent ductus arteriosus (PDA).

 The foramen ovale is also a normal structure in a baby’s heart before birth.
 It’s an opening in the wall (atrial septum) between the atria.
 It normally closes a few weeks after birth.
 If it remains open, it’s called a patent foramen ovale (PFO).

 With HLHS, the left side of the heart didn’t develop properly.
 The left heart structures (mitrial valve, left ventricle, aortic valve, and aorta) are too small or absent.
 This includes the left ventricle.
 There may also be coarctation (narrowing) of the aorta.

-Because the left ventricle is too small, it can’t do its job well.
+Because the left ventricle is too small, it can’t do its job.
 This means that oxygen-rich blood can’t be pumped to the body in the normal way.